yuchenw/Flood-Index/README.md

 # Flood Index Calculation

-This documents describe about how to calculate the flood index based on the Soil and Water Assessment Tool (SWAT, http://swat.tamu.edu/) simulated flow data.
+This document describes how to calculate the flood index based on the Soil and Water Assessment Tool (SWAT, http://swat.tamu.edu/) simulated flow data.

 ## Software and Dataset Requirement:
 1. SWAT output files (output.rch and output.rsv).